See How Much Ad Spend You’re Losing to Invalid Traffic

 Illustration showing a radar identifying valid users while flagging fraudulent and suspicious affiliate activity

 Affiliate marketing continues to expand across eCommerce, fintech, travel, and sports betting.
-Budgets are increasing, partner networks are growing, and performance teams are refining acquisition models.
+Budgets are increasing, partner networks are growing, and performance teams are refining acquisition models as they prepare for the future of affiliate marketing.
 Yet one issue is becoming impossible to ignore.
 Affiliate fraud is now a structural threat that reaches across industries and affects every marketer relying on partner-driven conversions.

 Fraud is no longer limited to low quality affiliates or questionable traffic sources.
 It now lives inside the attribution layer itself.
 Fraudsters manipulate last click credit, force tracking events, replay conversion data, and steal conversions marketers would have earned organically or through other affiliate partners.
-These actions distort performance data, inflate commission budgets, and weaken optimisation decisions.
+These actions distort performance data, inflate commission budgets, and weaken optimisation decisions across the entire marketing engine.

-With affiliate fraud becoming more sophisticated and more automated, marketers need systems that validate every click, verify every conversion path, and protect postbacks from tampering.
+With affiliate fraud becoming more sophisticated and more automated, marketers need click fraud detection software that validates every click, verifies every conversion path, and protects postbacks from tampering.
 TrafficGuard for Affiliate now sits at the centre of how brands protect their budgets and prevent stolen conversions.
 It gives marketers the clarity they need to scale their programmes with confidence.

 Affiliate Fraud Is No Longer a Niche Problem